 By car, it takes about an hour to get to the North Shore from Waikiki.
 Taking the bus to the North Shore, it can be a journey of 2 hours to 2.5 hours.

-Here’s the quick list of things to do on the North Shore for this itinerary:
+Here’s the quick list of things to do on the North Shore for this one day itinerary on Oahu:

 - Ehukai Pillbox Hike for sweeping views of the North Shore from above